 Information Sheet, Flyer, or Brochure URL, if available online:

 3) Below is the link(s) to your program's curriculum map(s).
 If we do not have your curriculum map, please upload it as a PDF.

 4) For your program, the percentage of courses that have course SLOs explicitly stated on the syllabus, a website, or other publicly available document is as follows.
 Please update as needed.

-- Are all DrPH students on track to mastering the 25 DrPH competencies by graduation?
+All DrPH students are on track to mastering the 25 DrPH competencies by graduation.

 - Competencies are linked to specific courses.

 - At the end of 2nd semester (if student enters with MPH) or 4th semester (if student enters with other masters), DrPH students present a qualifying paper and take a qualifying exam, testing their mastery on MPH and Year-1 DrPH competencies.
-Of the 6 students entering in Fall 2009, all had MPHs and all were “qualified” by the end of the 4th semester.
+Of the 6 students entering in Fall 2009, all 6 were “qualified” by the end of the 4th semester.

 - In the required Teaching Practicum, the faculty member with whom the DrPH student teaches provides a written assessment of student mastery of teaching-related competencies.